Pardhu-Guttula/Pizza-Sales-Analysis/README.md

 2. **Power BI Service**: If the report has been published to Power BI Service, you can access it through a web browser using the provided URL.
 Simply click on the link to view the report online and explore the interactive visualizations.

-## Authorship and Contact Information

-This analysis report was prepared by Pardhu Guttula for Brillio.
-For inquiries or further information, please contact:

-- Pardhu Guttula: drpardhu007@gmail.com

 ---

 Feel free to customize this README file as needed to provide additional context or instructions specific to your pizza sales analysis report.